Jeffries poised to make history as first Black person to lead congressional party

 In working with House GOP leaders, Jeffries will keep an "open mind"

 Jeffries said he has an "open mind" in terms of his relationship with the top House Republican, Rep. Kevin McCarthy, D-Calif., who was nominated to serve as the speaker.
 McCarthy is still working to secure the votes he needs to be elected by the full House in January after easily defeating his own challenge inside the GOP conference.
-Jeffries said he has more experience with the incoming Majority Leader, Rep. Steve Scalise, R-Louisiana, and said he would look for areas of common ground.
-But he stressed that McCarthy has a lot of members who he considers "extreme" and he is prepared to oppose and GOP efforts to push far right policies.
+Jeffries said he has more experience with the incoming majority leader, Rep. Steve Scalise, R-La., and said he would look for areas of common ground.
+But he stressed that McCarthy has a lot of members he considers "extreme" and he is prepared to oppose and GOP efforts to push far-right policies.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.